LCOGT/banzai-nres/docs/banzai_nres/index.rst

 'SIGLAM' is the standard deviation of the distribution of wavelength residuals.

-'PRECISN' is slightly more complicated.
+'RVPRECSN' is slightly more complicated.
 It is the error on the estimate of the mean of the distribution of residuals, converted into velocity via delta lambda / lambda = v/c .
 I.e. it is how well you know zero-point of the wavelength residuals (in velocity space).
 This naively sets the maximum precision you can attain on the instrument.

-'WAVECHI2' this is the formal chisquared statistic of the distribution of wavelength residuals, i.e. each residual divided by the standard error (in wavelength) of the line centroid position (in wavelength).
+'WAVRCHI2' this is the formal chisquared statistic of the distribution of wavelength residuals, i.e. each residual divided by the standard error (in wavelength) of the line centroid position (in wavelength).